 - Many hotels have babysitting services.
 Many resorts have special programs for babies so you can get out and not worry about the baby.
 They may also offer day-camp type activities throughout the day and even evening activities that allow for parents to get out and enjoy a quiet dinner.

-- Consider a suite hotel where you will have 2 rooms, often for the price of one.
-You can talk, watch TV, etc. while the baby is not bothered in the other room.
+- Consider a suite hotel where you will have 2 rooms, often for the price of one or ask for a larger room.
+Not all hotel rooms are the same square footage.
+In a larger room or suite, you can talk, watch TV, etc. while the baby is not bothered in the other room.